 Monday morning meant shops were open.
 Before moving on from Lahore we wanted to clear a couple of practicalities.
-Firstly we’d discovered that we need exact change for lots of things – autorickshaws, small shops, even the hotel didn’t have change for our notes that were big.
+Firstly we’d discovered that we need exact change for lots of things – auto-rickshaws, small shops, even the hotel didn’t have change for our big notes.
 There was a bank on the corner of our street so at 9am Emma took some big notes and got lots of change.

-The second was persuading our driver to Islamabad to take us to get a SIM card.
+The second was asking our driver to Islamabad to take us to get a SIM card.
 It took him a bit of asking around to find a franchise that could sell us one and when he did for some reason he had to give his details in what looked on the paper like some kind of sponsor.
-But we didn’t care about the hows or whys, we’d got one and that meant connectivity at least in the cities.
+But we didn’t care about the hows or whys, we’d got one and that meant connectivity, at least in the cities.

 It felt odd to us to be in a tidy Toyota Corolla with the aircon blasting and being driven by a driver in a uniform.
 We felt disconnected and like we fit the stereotype of rich tourist in a poor country, but we also couldn’t argue that it was a much more comfortable way to travel.

-As we left the city on a big wide Chinese built road it was a flat landscape as far as the eye could see in the humidity haze, as the wet ground from monsoon rain dried out in 37C heat.
+As we left the city on a big wide Chinese built road it was a flat landscape as far as the eye could see ,in the humidity haze caused as the wet ground from monsoon rain dried out in 37C heat.
 Given the heat there was surprisingly quite extensive flooding in places.

 Somewhere on the way we picked up Tabish.
-One the guides with the company we had booked the border pick up and trip to Islamabad with.
+One of the guides with the company we had booked the border pick up and trip to Islamabad with.
 He had been home to vote in the General Election and was now returning back to their base in the mountains.

 When we stopped for lunch Tabish ordered dhal and bread for the 4 of us from a roadside restaurant.
-It was amazing, as has all the food been we’ve had so far.
+It was amazing, as has all the food been that we’ve had so far.
 Lahore in particular is known for its gastronomic delights and we can see why.